-No. Application review and processing may take up to 3-7 days.
-Applicant and payee will be notified upon payment approval and issuance.
-Payments may take an additional 7-10 days to arrive.
+No. Application review and processing may take 30 days.
+Applicant will be notified upon payment approval and issuance.
+Payments may take an additional 10-15 days to arrive.

-Payments will be sent via check directly to the landlord, mortgage servicers, and/or utility providers.
-Payment should arrive within 7-10 days after notification of an approved application.
+Payments will be sent via check directly to the mortgage servicers and/or utility providers.
+Payment should arrive within 10-15 days after notification of an approved application.

 All applicants must be accessible by either phone or email.
 You may provide a release of information to authorize communication with a representative of yours that has an active phone number or email.

 You can submit an application without attaching all the required documentation.
 However, this will most likely lengthen the application review process.
-Applicants will be contacted within three business days, of submitting their application, to request missing information or documentation.
+Applicants will be contacted to request missing information or documentation.